Updated: Jun 5

 You can now take off the mask and put it away!
 It is a good idea to tighten the lock on your telescope's focuser so that you don't lose focus during the night.

 That's it for this very short tutorial!
+Be sure you don't forget to remove the mask before imaging!

 We hope this will help beginners focus their camera using a telescope quickly and easily, so you can spend more time imaging :)